-The lanugo is a hair that covers the foetus’ body during pregnancy.
-It works as a protective later against infections, also helping to keep the foetus warm, as its skin is still very thin and lacks subcutaneous fat.
+The lanugo is a hair that covers the body of babies during pregnancy.
+It works as a protective later against infections, also helping to keep the fetus warm, as its skin is still very thin and lacks subcutaneous fat.

-Lanugo hair is thin and silky, it grows in the foetus’ head about the 13th and 16h week of gestation, covering all the foetus’ body around the 20th week.
+Lanugo hair is thin and silky, it grows in the head about the 13th and 16h week of gestation, covering all the body of the fetus around the 20th week.

 The hair is suspended in the amniotic fluid, contributing to the formation of meconium, being feasible that the baby swallowed some lanugo if it is floating in the amniotic fluid.
 That does not represent a major problem to be concerned about, as it will be excreted in the urine.